Page updated:

 This page develops the mathematical tools needed to specify directions and angles in three-dimensional space.
 These mathematical concepts are fundamental to the specification of how much light there is and what direction it is traveling.

-With the choice of , and , an arbitrary direction can be specified as follows.
+Given a global coordinate system, a direction in space is specified as follows.
 Let denote a unit vector pointing in the desired direction.
-The vector has components and in the , and directions, respectively.
-We can therefore write , or just for notational convenience.
-Note that because is of unit length, its components satisfy
+The vector has components and in the and directions, respectively.
+We can therefore write

 where and lie in the ranges and .
 The inverse transformation is

-The polar coordinate form of could be written as but since the length of is 1, we drop the radial coordinate for brevity.
+The polar coordinate form of could be written as but since the length of is 1, we can drop the radial coordinate for brevity.

 Another useful description of is obtained using the cosine parameter